megaease/easeagent/README.md

 * [Join Slack Workspace](https://join.slack.com/t/openmegaease/shared_invite/zt-upo7v306-lYPHvVwKnvwlqR0Zl2vveA) for requirement, issue and development.
 * [MegaEase on Twitter](https://twitter.com/megaease)

-If you have any questions, welcome to discuss in our community. welcome to join!
+If you have any questions, welcome to discuss them in our community.
+Welcome to join!

 ## Licenses